 Plans: Free (trial), Lite ($10/month), Pro ($20/month), Business ($30/month)

 Taking into view the current scenario across the world, we have started seeing organizations asking their employees to avoid the commute and work from home instead.
-Moreover, a few companies have even started offering lucrative offers and free access for their video conferencing and collaboration service to encourage people to work remotely.
+Moreover, a few companies have even started offering lucrative offers and free access to their video conferencing and collaboration service to encourage people to work remotely.
 If you happen to find yourself in this situation, you can use the services on this list to stay on track with the progress and collaborate online with your teammates.
 Besides, if there are some other services that you use and think are good alternatives to Zoom, do let us know in the comments below.